 Vietnam is underdeveloped.
 It is not safe to travel to Vietnam.
 Vietnamese are unhappy.
-Those are some of the beliefs, that we believe, were heavily shaped by the media.
+Those are some things that exaggerated by the media.
 Only by reading about Vietnam online, you could not see what is actually happening here.
-So let’s keep reading and we will clear out the confusion together.
+So let’s keep reading and find out 10 thín foreigners mistake about Vietnam.
 In the end, Vietnam is a lot more than what you expected.

 1. War is the first thing that many foreigners think about Vietnam.

-For a long time, Vietnam is known not for its appetizing banhmi or pho or its tradional custome – aodai, but for the dragging years of war within the country.
+For a long time, people know about Vietnam not for its appetizing banh mi or pho or its tradional custome – ao dai, but for the dragging years of war within the country.
 In a period of almost 4000 years, Vietnam has always been in constant threat of being invaded by dominant nations from the Mongolian to the great China and then French Colonial and U.S.

 Among all, perhaps the Vietnam War is the most widely known.
 This event lasted up to 20 years, starting from 1955 to 1975, leaving both parties in tremendous lost.
 There have been various estimations on the number of casualties, with one source suggesting up to 3.8 million violent war deaths in Vietnam.